bongiozzo/musica_mustdie/output/band_theprojecthatemcmxcix.md

 # The Project Hate MCMXCIX

-Дискография
+## Дискография

-"Cybersonic Superchrist" 2000, Death Doom
+### "Cybersonic Superchrist" 2000, Death Doom

+1 Divine Burning of Angels 6:11 (Project Hate)
+2 Swarming of Whores 6:52 (Project Hate)
+3 Selfconstructive Once Again 6:57 (Project Hate)
+4 Shape, Memory, Murder 6:57 (Project Hate)
+5 Nine Spectrums of Impurity 3:34 (Project Hate)
+6 Soul Infliction 7:53 (Project Hate)
+7 Oceans of Seemingly Endless Bleeding 5:59 (Project Hate) 8 Christianity Delete 7:54 (Project Hate)
+9 With Desperate Hands So Numb 8:30 (Project Hate)

-"When We Are Done, Your Flesh Will Be Ours" 2001, Death Doom "Hate, Dominate, Congregate, Eliminate" 2003, Death Doom "Armageddon March Eternal (Symphonies of Slit Wrists)" 2005, Death Doom
+### "When We Are Done, Your Flesh Will Be Ours" 2001, Death Doom

+I Smell Like Jesus...Dead
+Can't Wait
+Hellucination
+Believing Is Bleeding
+Hate Incarnate
+Forsaken By The Naked Light Of Day
+Blessed Are We To Be Lied Upon
+Disciples Of The Apocalypse
+In Sickness And In Hell
+Dividead

+### "Hate, Dominate, Congregate, Eliminate" 2003, Death Doom

+1. Hate
+2. Nailed
+3. Dominate
+4. Deviate
+5. Congregate
+6. Burn
+7. Eliminate
+8. Weep

+### "Armageddon March Eternal (Symphonies of Slit Wrists)" 2005, Death Doom

+1. At the entrance to hell's unholy fire
+2. The bleeding eyes of a breeding whore
+3. I see nothing but flesh
+4. Resurrected for massive torture
+5. We couldn't be further from the truce
+6. Godslaughtering murder machine
+7. Symphony of the deceived
+8. Loveless, godless, flawless

 ## Отношения с другими группами